albertofilice/rhacm-gitops/README.md

 **2. ApplicationSet with chart dependency**

-In this case we implemented a GIT containing a chart that exploits the helm chart present on bitnami repository as a dependency.
+In this case, we implemented a GIT containing a chart that exploits the Helm chart present on the Bitnami repository as a dependency.

-GIT directory structure:
+GIT directory structure:\
 ```bash
 example/chart-dependency/local-cluster/wordpress
     ├── Chart.yaml
     └── values.yaml
 ```

-The chart.yaml will contain a new chart helm with dependency to the wordpress chart
+The chart.yaml will contain a new chart helm with a dependency on the WordPress chart.

 ```yaml
 apiVersion: v2
 name: wordpress-custom-chart